-While January is traditionally the month of “resolutions” and getting healthy, we want to help you embrace wellness and be healthy year round.
-Staying healthy can be challenge sometimes, but we have some easy steps to help you achieve your health goals.
+Looking for ways to stay healthy this year?
+While January is traditionally the month of “resolutions” and getting healthy, we want to help you embrace wellness and being healthy year round.
+Staying healthy can be a challenge sometimes, but we have some easy steps to help you achieve your health goals.

-Learning to trust and listen to your hunger cues can be difficult if you are used to the “clean plate” club.
+Learning to trust and listen to your hunger and fullness cues can be difficult if you are used to the “clean plate” club or have been stuck in diet culture for a long time.
 Especially when there are 5 different types of hunger!
 Check out this blog to find out what the types of hunger are, and how you can start to listen to your hunger cues.

 2. Keep Up With Your Expiration Dates

 There is nothing worse than looking forward to eating something in your fridge, only to find that it has expired.
 And, what if your food smells and looks fine, but it is beyond the expiration date?
 Don’t worry, we have your answers here.
 There is also a useful graphic in the appendix of our book Nourished, which you can buy here, that walks you through how long food lasts before it’s time to toss.

 3. Find a Workout that Works for You

 Your workout shouldn’t be a form of punishment, but rather something that makes you feel good, and is a celebration of what your body can do!
 Don’t force yourself to run on the treadmill if you can’t stand it.
 Try a group class instead.
 The key is to find a workout that works for you!
 And the nice thing is that you can workout anywhere, especially with these core exercises, kickboxing or total body workout.
 While creating workouts is not our specialty, we can help you fuel those workouts so you feel your best and help figure out what works best for you.